crcn/celeri/README.md

     var self = this;

-    //called auth credentials have been entered in function onAuth(creds)
+    //called after auth credentials have been entered in function onAuth(creds)
     {